janardhansripuram/splitchey-MB/CODEMAGIC_SETUP.md

 2. **Upload to Codemagic:**
    - Go to your project settings
    - Navigate to "Code signing"
-   - Upload your keystore file
+   - Upload your keystore file with reference name: `keystore_reference`

 ### Step 5: Publishing Configuration